We delve into the five best cloud stocks to invest in that are benefiting from a shift to the cloud in a work-from-home economy.

 Microsoft has many strings to its bow, but its cloud segment is an integral part of its business.

 A MyWallSt subscription gives you access to over 100 market-beating stock picks and the research to back them up.
 Our analyst team post daily insights, subscriber-only podcasts and the headlines that move the market.
 Get your free trial now!

-Datadog is growing rapidly with Q2 results reflecting this.
-Revenue increased 68% year-over-year to $140 million, and the number of customers with annual recurring revenue (ARR) of $100,000 or more increased by 71%.
+Datadog is growing rapidly with Q3 results reflecting this.
+Revenue increased 61% year-over-year to $155 million, and the number of customers with annual recurring revenue (ARR) of $100,000 or more increased to 1,107 from 727 this time last year.
 Many well-known companies, such as Peloton (NASDAQ: PTON) and Airbnb use Datadog, which is a testament to the company and its product.

 Datadog is also founder-led with CEO Oliver Pommel and co-founder/CTO Alexis Lê-Quôc both owning considerable stakes in the business.
 Before its IPO in 2019, Datadog turned down an acquisition offer from Cisco (NASDAQ: CSCO), demonstrating a clear long-term vision and belief in its prospects as a stand-alone company.